Spiv: Origins

-"Spiv" was the nickname of Henry Bagster, a London small-time crook in the 1900s who was frequently arrested for illegal street trading and confidence tricks.
-National newspapers reported his court appearances in 1903-06.

 Other suggestions have been made, most commonly noting that spiv is also a Romani word for a sparrow, implying the person is a petty criminal rather than a serious "villain" or that it is an American police acronym for Suspicious Person Itinerant Vagrant, though this is an unlikely formation and is probably a backronym.
+It has also been suggested that Spiv "is simply V.I.P.s backward, with the meaning also reversed".